CphBusFullStackJS/Weeks/period-4.md

 # **30-03-Thursday**

 #### Before this lesson you should:
-Skim these sections in the Mongo DB documentation:
+Skim these sections in the Mongo DB documentation (wee need it to implement the required location features in the backend):
 - [TTL-indexes](https://docs.mongodb.com/manual/core/index-ttl/)
 - [2dsphere Indexes](https://docs.mongodb.com/manual/core/2dsphere/)